-Most districts (75 percent of the state's 865 districts in FY 2012) receive state aid under the "foundation" formula.
-They qualify by having available local resources less than 93 percent of the foundation grant level (in FY 2010, that level was set at \$6,119 per pupil and it has remained unchanged for two years).
+Most districts (73 percent of the state's 852 districts in FY 2016) receive state aid under the "foundation" formula.
+They qualify by having available local resources less than 93 percent of the foundation grant level (in FY 2009, that level was set at \$6,119 per pupil and it has remained unchanged for eight years).

-The second is an "alternate" formula, for districts (18 percent in FY 2012) that have available in local funds between 94 and 174 percent of the foundation level.
+The second is an "alternate" formula, for districts (21 percent in FY 2016) that have available in local funds between 93 and 175 percent of the foundation level.

-The third is the "flat grant" formula, designated for districts (7 percent in FY 2012) that have available local funds per pupil of 175 percent or more.
+The third is the "flat grant" formula, designated for districts (7 percent in FY 2016) that have available local funds per pupil of 175 percent or more.
 The state board can also make additional adjustments for poverty levels, property tax appeals, court rulings and "hold harmless" provisions.
-Generally, however, two major factors affect state aid: an increase in daily pupil attendance causes state aid to increase; an increase in the total value of local taxable property causes state aid to decrease.
+Generally, however, two major factors affect state aid: an increase in daily pupil attendance causes state aid to

+This formula provides for three different methods of funding allocation, depending on the property wealth of the local school district increase; an increase in the total value of local taxable property causes state aid to decrease.